romi/librcom/README.md

 The two `execute` methods will be called by the server instance.
 The first one is for JSON text messages.
 The second one is for methods returning large binary data.
-They will be discussed later.
+The use of binary data will be discussed later.

-In our example, the `execute` method checks the value of the `method` argument and then dispatches the call to the appropriate handler:
+In our example, the `execute` method checks the value of the `method` argument and then dispatches the call to the appropriate methods on the "real" C++ object:

 ```c++
 void MonsterAdaptor::execute(const std::string& method, nlohmann::json& params,